ChenYilong/iOS9AdaptationTips/README.md

  4. [Getting Started with Multitasking on iPad in iOS 9](https://developer.apple.com/videos/wwdc/2015/?id=205)

  5. [Optimizing Your App for Multitasking on iPad in iOS](https://developer.apple.com/videos/wwdc/2015/?id=212)

+## ￼7.
+UI Display Problem Due to Enlarged Character Space
+iOS 9 introduced a new font of Chinese characters.
+The enlarged character space may cause display problems of text labels, especially for fixed label width.
+To avoid this, we prefer to use ‘sizeToFit’ and ‘ceilf’ methods to calculate label size dynamically.
+## 8. Crash and Warnings
+Sina SDK crashes on iOS 9 with the following information: Solution: update SDK.
+A case of Masonry crashing on iOS 9 left & leading, trailing & right: not equivalent any more.
+Some other modifications to make:
+Old way of setting status bar style lead to errors.
+Solution: delete ‘View controller-based status bar appearance’ key in ‘Info.plist’, apply new methods to set status bay style.
+Demo4 — set status bar style of navigationController If it still does not work after using the above method, the problem is probably on your rootViewController.
+Xcode 7 generates .dSYM file under debug circumstance and causes warnings.
+Solution: change debug setting.
+Prevent Xcode from generating .dSYM.
+Xcode 7 cannot debugging on 8.x devices.
+Solution: ensure the project name not including Chinese character.
+Problem of jumping between Safari and other apps.
+This is probably caused by using ‘iframe’ element in HTML.
+Warning when locking screen while executing tasks in apps.
+Haven’t found a solution.
+Crash when rootViewController not set in didFinishLaunchingWithOptions
+Solution: initialize rootViewController in didFinishLaunchingWithOptions and replace it afterwards.
+## 9. Search API
+Import related frameworks, and configure ‘search elements’ just as configuring tableview cells: Demo 6 shows how to combine CoreSpotlightSearch and tableView:
+## 10. Change of Device Language Return String
+Before iOS 9: the above code returns language string code (e.g. “zh-Hans”).
+￼iOS 9: returns language string code + area code (e.g. “zh-Hans-US").
+Be careful when checking current language.
+##11.
+UITableView Display Problem
+A project running well on Xcode 6 may encounter the following problems on Xcode 7:
+ 1. Tableview created by code cannot hide cell separators.
+ 2.  reloadData does not work.
+For cell separators, we provide two solutions (the first one preferred):
+As for reloadData, we assume this may conflict with some new features.
+We can use local reload as an alternative:

 ##License